AW Galadari Dubai's First Bankrupt 1983

 Dubai had always traded in Gold.
 This was perfectly legal in Dubai.
 Outside Dubai's borders this "trading" was regarded as smuggling.
-Nevertheless many of Dubai's local Businessmen became major "Gold Traders", none more so than the three Galadari brothers - Abdul Rahim, Abdul Latif and Abdul Wahab Galadari.
+Nevertheless many of Dubai's local Businessmen became major "Gold Traders", right more so than the three Galadari brothers - Abdul Rahim, Abdul Latif and Abdul Wahab Galadari.
 Abdul Wahab took responsibility for ensuring gold shipments from Dubai reached India or Pakistan safely, often sailing with "smuggling" dhow to do so.
 On one occasion he was caught by the Indian Customs but escaped and returned to Dubai.
 He became a "Wanted Person" in India.

 By the start of the 1970s Abdul Wahab Galadari's "gold trading" had made him a multi million dollar millionaire, as were his brothers.
 They were well placed to take advantage of Dubai's 1970s Oil Boom.
 Together they started a major conglomerate, building the Intercontinental Hotel, opening Dubai Bank, establishing a Mazda Vehicle Dealership, starting Dubai's first English Language Daily Newspaper - the Khaleej Times - and opening a string of construction, engineering and trading companies.
 UAE's Declaration on 2nd December 1971 helped the Galadaris since Foreign Governments forgave any outstanding criminal charges in these circumstances.
 Abdul Wahab was no longer a "Wanted Person" in either India or Pakistan.
 Galadaris became UAE Citizens although they originated from the town of Galadar in southern Iran.